SSES – Stockholm School of Entrepreneurship

 A Collaboration Between SSES and GCEC

 This program is developed, designed and delivered by the Stockholm School of Entrepreneurship (SSES) and certified by the Global Consortium of Entrepreneurship Centers (GCEC).
 SSES unites leading universities in Stockholm to foster entrepreneurial knowledge, while GCEC is an international network dedicated to advancing excellence in entrepreneurship education worldwide.
-By bringing these two forces together, our courses are grounded in both cutting-edge research and practical, real-world insights.
+By bringing these two forces together, our entrepreneurship education programs are grounded in both cutting-edge research and practical, real-world insights.

 A Proven Model, Refined Over Four Years